Lake Naivasha: Location

-Lake Naivasha is at the highest elevation of the Kenyan Rift valley at 1884 m in a complex geological combination of volcanic rocks and sedimentary deposits from a larger Pleistocene Era lake.
+Lake Naivasha is a fresh water lake in the Rift valley of Kenya.
+It is in a complex combination of volcanic rocks and sedimentary deposits from a larger Pleistocene Era lake.
 Apart from transient streams, the lake is fed by the perennial Malewa and Gilgil rivers.
-There is no visible outlet, but since the lake water is relatively fresh it is assumed to have an underground outflow.
+There is no known outlet, but since the lake water is relatively fresh it is assumed to have an underground outflow.

-The lake had a normal surface area of 139 km2 before 2010 and had increased to 198 square kilometres (76 sq mi) by 2020.
-It is surrounded by a swamp which covers an area of 64 km2, but this can vary largely depending on rainfall.
-Situated at an altitude of 1,884 m, the lake has an average depth of 6 m, with the deepest area being at Crescent Island, with a maximum depth of 30 m.
+The lake had a normal surface area of 139 km2 before 2010, and increased to 198 km2 by 2020.
+It is surrounded by a swamp of 64 km2, which varies depending on rainfall.
+At an altitude of 1,884 m, the lake has an average depth of 6 m, with the deepest area being at Crescent Island, with a maximum depth of 30 m.
 Njorowa Gorge once formed the lake's outlet, but it is now high above the lake and forms the entrance to Hell's Gate National Park.
 The town of Naivasha (formerly East Nakuru) lies on the north-east edge of the lake.